Academic Catalog

 ART 36900 Advanced Print Media: Selected Topics (LA)

 Content topics vary in order to engage students in advanced approaches to contemporary print media.
 Students will build on work developed in intermediate print media classes, while establishing a more independent approach to their studio practice.
-May be repeated twice for a total of Prerequisites: Any ART 16xxx and ART 26xxx course.
+May be repeated twice for a total of 12 credits.
+Prerequisites: Any ART 16xxx and ART 26xxx course.
 (IRR)

 4 Credits